With all the conflicting information out there, you may be wondering “Should I even be cooking with salt?”

 Himalayan Pink Salt

-Pink Himalayan salt is a type of sea salt that contains more than 80 health supporting minerals such as calcium, potassium, and magnesium.
+Pink Himalayan salt is a type of sea salt that contains more than 80 health-supporting minerals such as calcium, potassium, and magnesium.
+Although pink Himalayan salt has many different names (pink salt, Himalayan crystal salt, rock salt), it's all the same thing.

 (Because of this salt's many benefits, it also doubles as a beauty ingredient, like in my popular 3 ingredient Himalayan salt scrub.)